-[10.
-Increasing funding
+10. Increasing funding

-19. The tenth priority objective is for Parties to make adequate resources available, by contributing to the trust fund the necessary funding and by providing in-kind contributions that will adequately back all workplan activities and the secretariat services.
-Related actions include the following:
+19. Parties making adequate resources available, by contributing to the trust fund the necessary funding and by providing in-kind contributions that will adequately back all workplan activities and the secretariat services.

-(a) Urging all Parties to contribute and/or increase their contribution;

-(b) Proposing and seeking agreement on a new financial scheme;

-(c) Supplementing the secretariat’s staffing through Junior Professional Officers sponsored by Parties.]

-[11.
-Improving interaction and reaching consensus
+11. Improving interaction and reaching consensus

-20. The eleventh priority objective is to improve Parties’ interaction and ensure consensus-based decision-making at the meetings of the treaty bodies, by:
+20. Improve Parties’ interaction and ensure consensus-based decision-making at the meetings of the treaty bodies,

-(a) Limiting revisions to official meeting documents and decisions;

-(b) Providing any revision proposals on the meeting web page well in advance of the meetings.]

 B. Increased impact by addressing new national, regional and global challenges and goals

-1. [First priority:] Advocating the treaties’ role in addressing national and global challenges
+1. Advocating the treaties’ role in addressing national and global challenges

-21. Option 1 [The first priority objective is to highlight and communicate the role that the treaties can play in addressing global and national priorities and challenges in the field of environment, including in relation to climate change, biodiversity, waste management, circular economy, air, soil and water.]
-Option 2 [The role that the treaties can play in addressing global and national priorities and challenges in the field of environment, including in relation to climate change, biodiversity, waste management, circular economy, air, soil and water could be highlighted and communicated].
-Option 1 [To this end, develop best practice concerning energy (nuclear, renewables), transport and telecommunication, land use and urban planning and infrastructure development] Option 2 [To this end, best practice concerning energy (nuclear, renewables), transport and telecommunication, land use and urban planning and infrastructure development could be developed][(projects such as the Belt and Road Initiative)].
+21. Highlighting and communicating the role that the treaties can play in addressing global and national priorities and challenges in the field of environment, including in relation to climate change, biodiversity, waste management, circular economy, air, soil and water To this end, developing best practice concerning energy (nuclear, renewables), transport and telecommunication, land use and urban planning and infrastructure development.

-2. [Second priority:] Making full use of the treaties’ potential
+2. Making full use of the treaties’ potential

-22. Option 1 [The second priority objective is to make use of the treaties’ potential to address new global, regional and national goals and commitments.]
-Option 2 [Full use should be made of the treaties’ potential to address new global, regional and national goals and commitments.]
+22. Making full use of the treaties’ potential to address new global, regional and national goals and commitments.
 For example, make the treaties’ contribution to the implementation of the Sustainable Development Goals more concrete and measurable by developing guidance for environmental impact assessment and strategic environmental assessment practitioners for translation of those Goals, targets and indicators that are relevant to the assessment of a given proposed activity, plan or programme.
-[The International Association for Impact Assessment could be invited to assist in the development of guidance based on its existing work.]

-3. [Third priority:] Agreeing on related workplan activities [that address these new challenges and goals]
+3. Agreeing on related workplan activities that address these new challenges and goals

-23. Option 1 [The third priority objective is to agree on workplan activities and corresponding funding that target key challenges and goals, including] Option 2 [The third priority objective is to agree on workplan activities and corresponding funding that target key challenges and goals, including their timeline, the results expected and how they can match the corresponding funding that target key challenges and goals, including][for example]:
+23. Agreement concerning workplan activities and corresponding funding that target key challenges and goals, including their timeline, the results expected and how they can match the corresponding funding that target key challenges and goals, including for example:

-(a) Exchange of best practice [(, such as thematic seminars, workshops, fact sheets)][(b) Preparation of guidance]
+(a) Exchange of best practice (b) Preparation of guidance

 (c) Capacity-building, such as targeted training.

-4. [Fourth priority:] Coordinating and cooperating with relevant treaties and organizations.
+4. Coordinating and cooperating with relevant treaties and organizations.

-24. Option 1 [The fourth priority objective is to coordinate] Option 2 [Coordinate] and cooperate with relevant regional and global treaties and organizations.
+24. Coordinate and cooperate with relevant regional and global treaties and organizations.

 C. Wider implementation of the Convention and the Protocol within and beyond the ECE region

-1. [First priority:] Increasing accession by ECE member States
+1. Increasing accession by ECE member States